Analysis: Booker's Seven Basic Plots Analysis

 "This continues for a long time.
 When it seems that the dark power has completely triumphed."

 This stage of Yossarian's helpless struggles inside the military machine continues for most of the entire novel.
 In one sense, it is the entire novel.
 One major point of Catch-22 is that the military mechanizes its soldiers so they no longer recognize that when they fly out on their missions, they're irrationally risking their own lives.
 This is what drives McWatt's carelessness and Nately's romantic abandon: neither character really perceives how much the military has damaged their self-interest.
 Heller acknowledges that there are things worth dying for, but war for war's sake is not one of them.
 (Check out Chapter Forty-Two for an acknowledgment that Germany in World War II was wrong.)

 Of course, Yossarian's helpless struggles against the military culminate in his near capitulation to it, with his agreement to protect Colonel Cathcart in exchange for safe passage home.
 This is definitely that moment Booker talks about, "when it seems that the dark power has completely triumphed."

 "But finally comes the miraculous redemption: either, where the imprisoned figure is a heroine; or, where it is the hero, by a Young Woman or a Child."

 Yossarian actually gets three interventions that remind him of what's important, and that ultimately shake him out of his deadlock with the military.
 He converses with the gentle chaplain and realizes that "of course" he cannot capitulate to Cathcart.

-Then, there's his epiphany that apparently nutty Orr was actually pretending to be crazy all of this time; he'd been planning his own escape to Sweden since the beginning.
+Then there's his epiphany that apparently nutty Orr was actually pretending to be crazy all this time; he'd been planning his own escape to Sweden since the beginning.